jd28/rollnw/issues/memory-safety-hardening.md

 `object-propset-overhaul.md`, not here.
 Until it lands, the ASan lane will flag this pre-existing UAF.

-## Suggested ordering
+## Remaining Work

-1. P0.1, P0.2 — smallest, highest-severity, isolated (a day).
-2. P0.5, P0.6, P0.7 — parser overflow/deref fixes sharing one pattern.
-3. P0.3, P0.4 — the MDL binary parser refactor (the big one; introduce the checked reader first, then convert call sites).
-4. P1.1–P1.3 — foundation correctness (independent, can parallelize).
-5. Stand up the fuzzing harness (P3) *alongside* the P0 work so each fix lands with a regression target rather than after.
-6. P2 polish and the deeper audit last.
+- Extend the fuzzing harness beyond the binary MDL target to the rest of the binary format parsers listed in P3.
+- Add broader sanitizer coverage for allocator/container combinations not covered by the focused regression tests.
+- Keep the inventory/equips item-ownership UAF tracked in `object-propset-overhaul.md`; it is outside this memory-subsystem issue.

 ## Done criteria

-- Every P0 has an ASan/UBSan-clean regression test and, where a parser is involved, a libFuzzer target in `fuzz/` wired into CI.
+- Every P0 has a focused regression test.
+The binary MDL parser also has a libFuzzer target wired into the existing fuzz smoke lane; the remaining format fuzzers are tracked as P3 assurance work.
 - P1 defects have positive unit tests asserting the corrected behavior (`reserve` grows, `reset` reuses/frees, `read_at` accepts end-of-buffer).
 - No parser reachable from `resman().demand()` reads outside its buffer on any